Confluent (NASDAQ:CFLT) Price Target Cut to $31.00 by Analysts at JMP Securities

 Insiders Place Their Bets

-Several hedge funds have recently bought and sold shares of CFLT.
-C M Bidwell & Associates Ltd. acquired a new stake in Confluent during the third quarter worth approximately $29,000.
-Sands Capital Ventures LLC acquired a new stake in Confluent during the fourth quarter worth approximately $30,000.
-Advisors Asset Management Inc. acquired a new stake in shares of Confluent in the first quarter valued at approximately $30,000.
-US Bancorp DE acquired a new stake in shares of Confluent in the third quarter valued at approximately $31,000.
-Finally, Lazard Asset Management LLC raised its position in shares of Confluent by 311.8% in the third quarter.
-Lazard Asset Management LLC now owns 1,647 shares of the company’s stock valued at $39,000 after buying an additional 1,247 shares in the last quarter.
-40.66% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in CFLT.
+C M Bidwell & Associates Ltd. acquired a new stake in Confluent during the third quarter valued at $29,000.
+Sands Capital Ventures LLC acquired a new stake in shares of Confluent in the fourth quarter valued at about $30,000.
+Advisors Asset Management Inc. acquired a new stake in shares of Confluent in the first quarter valued at about $30,000.
+US Bancorp DE acquired a new stake in shares of Confluent in the third quarter valued at about $31,000.
+Finally, Lazard Asset Management LLC grew its position in shares of Confluent by 311.8% in the third quarter.
+Lazard Asset Management LLC now owns 1,647 shares of the company’s stock valued at $39,000 after purchasing an additional 1,247 shares during the period.
+Institutional investors and hedge funds own 40.66% of the company’s stock.

 Confluent, Inc operates a data streaming platform in the United States and internationally.
 It offers Confluent Cloud, a managed cloud-native service for connecting and processing data; and Confluent Platform, an enterprise-grade self-managed software that connects and processes data in real-time with the foundational platform for data in motion.